pattern-lab/patternlab-node/packages/docs/src/docs/pattern-managing-assets.md

 ---

-title: Managing Pattern Assets | Pattern Lab
+title: Managing Pattern Assets
-heading: Managing Pattern Assets
+tags:
+  - docs
 ---

-{% capture m %}

 Assets for patterns - including JavaScript, CSS, and images - should be stored and edited in the `./source/` directory.
 Pattern Lab will move these assets to the `./public/` directory for you when you generate your site or when you watch the `./source/` directory for changes. *You can name and organize your assets however you like.* If you would like to use `./source/stylesheets/` to store your styles instead of `./source/css/` you can do that.
 The structure will be maintained when they're moved to the `./public/` directory.